 Who Uses EAM Within a Manufacturing Operation

-With the advancement of cloud-based tools, mobile applications, and affordable software packages, EAM is quickly becoming a widely-adopted solution for SMEs.
+With the advancement of cloud-based tools, mobile applications, and affordable software packages, EAM is quickly becoming a widely adopted solution for SMEs.
 But, typically, enterprise asset management software is better utilised by larger enterprises requiring performance data from their heavy physical assets across multiple sites and locations.

 As an example, a large manufacturing organisation that relies on the data gathered by its EAM systems is General Motors (GM).
 GM is one of the most globally-known vehicle manufacturers in the world, with over 140 locations worldwide and more than 40 million assets.
-Through tools such as RFID tracking, they are able to track each one of their assets and collect accurate performance data.
+Through tools such as RFID tracking, they can track each one of their assets and collect accurate performance data.
 Effectively building a data repository of the condition, location, and life expectancy of each asset.

 Along with tools that benefit SME users, such as maintenance control and asset management, large enterprises will require more functionality.
 This helps to contribute further to business strategies while also tracking KPIs that relate directly to asset performance.

 The need to collect detailed performance data is where an EAM system outperforms a more maintenance-focused tool such as CMMS.
-And, it’s within these larger manufacturing organisations that EAM software really shows its versatility, by offering features and access to multiple employees across various departments.
+And, it’s within these larger manufacturing organisations that EAM Software shows its versatility, by offering features and access to multiple employees across various departments.
 Manufacturing job roles that benefit from access to an EAM system include:

 Manufacturing Plant Managers